 if, elif, and else: Making Decisions in Python

 Think of it like giving your program a brain.
-Instead of just following a straight path, it can now evaluate a situation and decide, “If this is true, I’ll do this; otherwise, I’ll do that.”
+Instead of just following a straight path, it can now evaluate a situation and decide: “If this is true, I will do this; otherwise, I will do that!”

 The if Statement: The Basic Decision

-The if statement is the simplest form of a conditional.
-It checks if a condition is True, and if it is, it executes a block of code.
+The if statement is the simplest form of decision making.
+It checks if a condition is True.
+If it is, Python executes the indented block of code.
 If the condition is False, the code block is simply skipped.

 if condition: